-I lished since the art of printing has been invented.
+lished since the art of printing has been invented.
 It purports to be a true history of the lamentable career of Jesus during the last three years of his existence, with a slight sketch of his youth.
 It presents him in the natural character of an intelligent and virtuous man, who fell a martyr to his good intentions in the cause of humanity.
 It is entirely cut loose from the trammels of priestcraft, superstition and humbug, and though written in a style so plain that every reader can comprehend, yet the incidents are so startling and combined with such prudence and tact as regard Unity, that the reader's attention is seized and held fast by a deep absorbing interest.
 The most brilliant romance ever written cannot present scenes more attractive than are presented in this curious and unparalelled production.
-The author asserts that this book is written at the request of the spirits who furnished him with certain facts by mental visions and oral communica-tions, with orders to use his own taste, judgment, and abili-ties as to the manner in which they should be made known to the public, which are made known in the Introduction to the work.
+The author asserts that this book is written at the request of the spirits who furnished him with certain facts by mental visions and oral communications, with orders to use his own taste, judgment, and abilities as to the manner in which they should be made known to the public, which are made known in the Introduction to the work.
 Since the book has been published, in regard to its truth it has been publicly endorsed by the spirits at Boston, and declared to be the only work ever written in which the truth is given concerning Jesus of Nazareth.
 (See "Banner of Light," June 3, 1865.)

-For sale by the author, 337 S. Second, street, Philadelphia, Penn., and at the Religio-Philosophical Publishing Association, Chicago, at \$1.50 per copy, and postage 18 cts.
-11-17
+For sale by the author, 337 S. Second street, Philadelphia, Penn., and at the Religio-Philosophical Publishing Association, Chicago, at \$1.50 per copy, and postage 18 cts.
+11-tf

-FOR \$2, I will send by mail one copy of each of my four "American Crisis," and "Gist of Spiritualism."
-For address see lecturers' column.
-[7-4] WARREN CHASE. see lecturers' column.
+FOR \$2, I will send by mail one copy of each of my four books: "Life Time of Lone One," "Furtise Wife," "American Crisis," and "Gist of Spiritualism," For address, see lecturers' column.
+[7-17] WARREN CHARE.